Shingled magnetic recording: Protocol

 A newer version of the sibling standards, ZAC-2/ZBC-2 is under development.
-The new version introduces a new type of "domains and realms zoned block devices" that allow for non-contiguous LBAs.
+The new version introduces a new type of "domains and realms zoned block devices" that allow for non-contiguous LBAs, and it can benefits for SATA SSDs.
 The ZONED field has been retired following a proposal from Western Digital.

 The zoned interface is also useful for flash storage.
 ZNS spec has been released by the NVM Express organization.

 Software and application

 The higher density of SMR drives, combined with its random-read nature, fills a niche between the sequential-access tape storage and the random-access conventional hard drive storage.
 They are suited to storing data that are unlikely to be modified, but need to be read from any point efficiently.
 One example of the use case is Dropbox's Magic Storage system, which runs the on-disk extents in an append-only way.
 Device-managed SMR disks have also been marketed as "Archive HDDs" due to this property.

 A number of file systems in Linux are or can be tuned for SMR drives: